UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <choice id="1" >
 <opt text="1" >

-There are other depth values that have a higher score that at this value.
+There are other depth values that have a higher cross-validation score that at this value.

 </opt>